 The purpose of the authorization to repurchase own shares is to promote efficient capital usage in the company and to enable the board to finance acquisitions with own shares.
 The purpose of the authorization to transfer own shares is to enable the board to finance acquisitions with own shares.

 Resolution regarding introduction of new long term incentive programme (item 18)

-LTIP 2016 is a three year performance based incentive program, primarily in line with the incentive program adopted in connection with the company’s listing.
+LTIP 2018 is a three year performance based incentive program, primarily in line with the incentive program adopted in connection with the annual general meetings 2016 and 2017.